persei7/Data-Wrangling/README.md

 # Data Wrangling with MongoDB
-Repository for files created in the Udacity course "Data Wrangling With MongoDB"
+Repository for files created in the Udacity course "Data Wrangling with MongoDB"

 Follow the link below to view the ipython notebook files in your browser: